An easy recipe for carrot souffle that you can make right in your food processor. Fluffy and tasty, it’s a great way to serve carrots! 🥕

-I’m always looking for ways to make veggies more palatable and interesting for my kids, and this savory carrot souffle is my newest discovery.
+Most of our family dinners consist of a protein with two sides of veggies, foregoing the starch.
+So I’m always looking for ways to make veggies more palatable and interesting for my kids.
+This tasty souffle is my newest discovery.

-Carrots are generally not too objectionable (these roasted carrots are wonderful).
-But this carrot soufflé does take them to a whole new level in terms of flavor and presentation.
+Admittedly, carrots are generally not too objectionable.
+These roasted carrots are wonderful, as are these honey glazed carrots.
+But this souffle does take them to a whole new level in terms of flavor and presentation.

-By the way, I have to admit that this carrot souffle isn’t true souffle, since I don’t separate the eggs and whip the egg whites separately.
+Admittedly, this isn’t true souffle since I don’t separate the eggs and whip the egg whites separately.
 Perhaps it’s more of a carrot bake.
 But it’s fluffy and delicious, and my kids really like it.

 What to serve with carrot souffle?

-Leftovers keep well in the fridge for about 3 days.
+Leftovers keep well in the fridge, in an airtight container, for about 3 days.
 I reheat them gently, in the microwave, on 50% power.
 You can also freeze individual servings for up to three months.

 - 1 tablespoon butter for pan